el10savio/TODO-Fullstack-App-Go-Gin-Postgres-React/README.md

 ## Starting the application

-1. Create a Postgres Database called TODO with table list.
+1. Create a Postgres Database called TODO with table list and change backend/api/api.go accordingly.
-2. Start the go server in backend.
+2. Start the go server in backend using go run backend/main.go.
-3. Start the react server in frontend.
+3. Start the react server in frontend using npm install and then npm start.

 ## Go server